KSRC: Rhythmic oldies (2016–2022)

 On March 18, 2016, KJHM reverted to Rhythmic oldies.
 The station's second go-around with the format included the return of 1970s and 1980s tracks (along with less neo-soul and more disco), while retaining some 1990s and 2000s rhythmic/R&B tracks, as well as some re-currents and currents held over from the previous format.
 The change was made due to poor ratings.

 Shift to urban AC (2022–2024)

 By 2022, some newer songs were added in to the playlist, making KJHM an oldies-leaning Rhythmic AC station.
-On January 9, 2023, alongside additions to its on-air line up, the station adopted the new slogan "The Mile High Vibe", and shifted to urban adult contemporary.
+On January 9, 2023, alongside additions to its on-air lineup, the station adopted the new slogan "The Mile High Vibe", and shifted to urban adult contemporary.

 Christian contemporary (since 2024)

 On December 22, 2023, Max Media announced they would sell KJHM and KFCO to Pillar of Fire, owner of KPOF, for $7.775 million.
 The sale was completed on April 1, 2024; on April 4, KJHM changed its format to Christian adult contemporary, with the new name "Star 101.5".
 On April 15, 2024, KJHM changed its call sign to KSRC to match the "Star" branding.